AlexHRuf/Overhypothesis-formation-in-new-caledonian-crows/README.md

 # Overhypothesis formation in new caledonian crows
 Modeling the formation of overhypotheses in New Caledonian Crows.
-Crows are sampling different food types and learn about the distribution of types within and across containers.
+Crows sample different food types (high- and low-value) and learn about the distribution of types within and across containers.
+In the test condition, this abstract knowledge can be applied to accurately predict the probability of finding low- or high-value items and inform decision-making.

 ![me](https://github.com/AlexHRuf/Overhypothesis-formation-in-new-caledonian-crows/blob/main/Animations/theta_evolution_combined_dark.gif)